Mature Masculine

 Record keeping: The Magician documents his experiments and results.
 He builds a body of knowledge over time.

 Freedom is not worth having if it does not include the freedom to make mistakes.
-The Magician who experiments knows from direct experience rather than belief or theory.
+The Magician who experiments knows from direct experience, not from belief or theory.
+He knows things because he has tested them, not because someone told him they were true.